🔥 Get up to 20% off Eagle Creek • Join Pack Hacker Pro

 Eagle Creek Tour Travel Pack 40L | Thankfully, the many adjusters and buckles are a mix of Duraflex and ITW brands.

 Before we jump into the external features of the bag, we’d like to note that the Tour Travel Pack comes in two variants: S/M and M/L. Eagle Creek rates both for the same capacity, expanded or not.
-The designation has more to do with a user’s frame, with the S/M better suited for smaller frames and the M/L tailored for larger frames.
+The designation has more to do with a user’s frame, with the S/M better suited for smaller frames and the M/L tailored for larger frames (hooray for those looking for a travel backpack for women).
 Arctic Seagreen and Midnight Sun colorways are also available, in case black isn’t your style.

 External Components